garrandall/popular-music-data/tracks/mrs-brown-you-ve-got-a-lovely-daughter-herman-s-hermits.md

-If she finds that I've been 'round to see you ('round to see you) Tell her that I'm well and feelin' fine (feelin' fine, ooh) Don't let on, don't say she's broke my heart
+If she finds that I've been 'round to see you ('round to see you) Tell her that I'm well and feelin' fine (feelin' fine, oh) Don't let on, don't say she's broke my heart
 I'd go down on my knees but it's no good to pine